Blackmans Bay

 PROFILE FAQ

-Blackmans Bay has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Blackmans Bay has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-AreaSearch has identified four projects that could impact the local area.
-These are Illawarra Rise Estate, Blackmans Bay Primary School Redevelopment and Expansion, Blackmans Bay Central Masterplan Redevelopment, and Kings Quarter (Kingston Park Masterplan).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified four projects that may affect the area: Illawarra Rise Estate, Blackmans Bay Primary School Redevelopment and Expansion, Blackmans Bay Central Masterplan Redevelopment, and Kings Quarter (Kingston Park Masterplan).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.